Indonesia eyes Indian missiles amid China tensions – DW – 02/03/2025

 Wadhwa also referred to the Philippines' 2022 purchase of a $375-million BrahMos anti-ship missile system.

-"As far as the proposed Indian sale of Brahmos missiles to Indonesia and before that to the Philippines, it is all as a response to these countries seeking a defensive deterrent against Chinese aggression in the South China Sea," he said, noting that under these circumstances India should not be overly concerned about a Chinese reaction.
+"As far as the proposed Indian sale of BrahMos missiles to Indonesia and before that to the Philippines, it is all as a response to these countries seeking a defensive deterrent against Chinese aggression in the South China Sea," he said.
+He added that under these circumstances, India should not be overly concerned about a Chinese reaction.

 Edited by: Keith Walker